mamoon-siraj/Library-Management-System-Prtoject/README.md

 Created by the Anas Imran and Mamoon Siraj

 The project showcase the use of basic fundamentals programming comncepts to create a functional library management system.
-This management system has the tendancy to add, remove and borrow books and change the data accordingly.
+This management system has the tendancy to show the available books, add more books, search for specific books by the title or author name, updates on books like adding or removing and deleting a record of books that are no longer availble.